stfc/PSyclone/doc/developer_guide/APIs.rst

 .. ============================
 ..
 ..
 This section explains how to create a new API in PSyclone.
 PSyclone
-.. currently supports the following APIs: nemo, lfric (dynamo0.3)
+.. currently supports the following APIs: nemo, lfric (lfric)
 .. and gocean.
 ..
 .. config.py